Black Ops Rescue follows COVID-19 protocols-wearing a mask and 6 ft social distancing

 Once we have received and reviewed your application, we will be in touch.

-Do you adopt out service animals?
+Do you adopt out service animals or emotional support animals?

-No. We adopt out companion and emotional support animals.
+No. We adopt out companion animals.

 What is the difference between a service animal and an emotional support animal?